 Use over-the-counter pain relievers.

-Most tooth pain can be relieved through the use of over-the-counter pain relievers.
-However, not placing aspirin directly onto an affected area or tooth is important.
+Most tooth pain can be relieved with over-the-counter pain relievers.
+However, it is important not to place aspirin directly onto an affected area or tooth.
 This can cause further inflammation and discomfort.
 Cold compresses outside the mouth and cheeks can also help reduce facial swelling.

 Keep affected areas clean.

-Rinsing with a saltwater solution can help keep the area clean and encourage fast healing for any mouth injuries like mouth sores or cuts on your gum line.
-To make an at-home saltwater rinse, add half of a teaspoon of salt to a cup of warm water.
-Swish the rinse around in your mouth for ten to twelve seconds, then spit it out.
+Rinsing with a saltwater solution can help keep the area clean and encourage fast healing for mouth injuries, such as mouth sores or cuts on your gum line.
+To make an at-home saltwater rinse, add half a teaspoon of salt to a cup of warm water.
+Swish the rinse in your mouth for ten to twelve seconds, then spit it out.
 You can do this several times throughout the day if needed.

 Dental Emergency FAQs